ankeetmaini/blog/posts/grpc-services.md

 ```

+- you see the response parameter in the method, notice it's of type `StreamObserver`
+- this means you can call `response.onNext()` multiple times and finally when you're done you can do `response.onCompleted()`
+- this shows that even for a normal (unary) api, you can stream the response.

 ## starting the server

 With a handful of boilerplate code we can start the server by writing a `main` program in a separate class.
 The first line shows creating the server and **adding** the service to it.
 A new instance of `DemoServiceImpl`.